5 Things We Know About Stranger Things Season 2

 Stranger Things seemed to come out of nowhere to become one of television's standout new series in 2016.
 Netflix's sometimes scary, sometimes funny, and always exciting homage to '80s pop culture was a binge-worthy phenomenon when it debuted in July 2016.
-Of course, the streaming giant wasn't going to wait long to bring more Stranger Things to audiences, and a second season was announced a little over a month after its debut.
+Of course, the streaming giant wasn't going to wait long to bring more Stranger Things to audiences, and a second season was announced a little over a month after its debut—and Netflix just announced that we'll be getting it a few days earlier than expected.
 Here are five key things we know about the show's sophomore season.

 1. WE'LL BE GETTING EVEN MORE EPISODES.

 The first season of Stranger Things consisted of eight hour-long episodes, which proved to be a solid length for the story Matt and Ross Duffer wanted to tell.
 While season two won't increase in length dramatically, we will be getting at least one extra hour when the show returns in 2017 with nine episodes.
 Not much is known about any of these episodes, but we do know the titles:

 "The Pumpkin Patch"

 "The Secret Cabin"